mnegretev/Humanoids/README.md

 # Software for the Pumas Humanoid Robot

 This repository contains the software developed for the humanoid robot of the Biorrobotics Lab.

+### Our Video Qualification for Robocup 2025 is out now!!! :rocket:
 [![YouTube](http://i.ytimg.com/vi/X2F5HTAJ2lE/hqdefault.jpg)](https://www.youtube.com/watch?v=X2F5HTAJ2lE)
 ## Getting Started